uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_rangeNd_cls.rst

     blocked_rangeNd( const dim_range_type& dim0 /*, ... - exactly N parameters of the same type*/ );

 **Effects:**  Constructs a ``blocked_rangeNd`` representing an N-dimensional space of values.
-The space is the half-open Cartesian product of ranges ``dim0 x ...`` each having its own grain size.
+The space is the half-open Cartesian product of one-dimensional ranges ``dim0 x ...``.
 The constructor must take exactly N arguments, which types match ``const dim_range_type&``.

 **Example:** For ``blocked_rangeNd<int,4>``, this constructor is equivalent to ``blocked_rangeNd( const blocked_range<int>&, const blocked_range<int>&, const blocked_range<int>&, const blocked_range<int>& )``.

 .. note::
-    A variadic template constructor ``template <typename...
-Dims> blocked_rangeNd( const Dims&... dims )``, even if constrained by the size and type requirements for its parameter pack ``Dims``, would not be fully compliant because types in ``Dims`` would not be deductible for arguments specified as braced initialization lists, and so expressions like ``blocked_rangeNd<int, 4>{{0,1},{0,2},{0,3},{0,4}}`` would fail to compile.
+    This constructor cannot be substituted with a variadic template constructor ``template <typename...
+Dims> blocked_rangeNd( const Dims&... dims )``, even if the latter is constrained by the size and type requirements for the parameter pack ``Dims``.
+    That is because the types in ``Dims`` could not be automatically deduced from arguments specified as braced initialization lists, and so expressions like ``blocked_rangeNd<int, 4>{{0,1},{0,2},{0,3},{0,4}}`` would fail to compile.